 Early History of the Apirdeint family

-Another 91 words (6 lines of text) covering the years 1290, 1295 and 1399 are included under the topic Early Apirdeint History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Apirdeint research.
+Another 47 words (3 lines of text) covering the years 1290, 1295 and 1399 are included under the topic Early Apirdeint History in all our PDF Extended History products and printed products wherever possible.